msitworld/HAProxy-Gitlab-Pipelines/BashScript/README.md

 Then by executing this command `systemctl enable test_script.service` it will run on startup.

 ## - cron
 Another method to schedule a script to run on startup is the cron job.
-To do this we must for to corntab editor by executing `crontab -e` and then add this line to the file:
+To do this we must go to corntab editor by executing `crontab -e` and then add this line to the file:

 `@reboot /home/snapp/test_script.sh`